keras-team/keras-hub/examples/bert/README.md

 # BERT with KerasNLP

-This example will show how to train a Bidirectional Encoder Representations from Transformers (BERT) model end-to-end using the KerasNLP library.
-This README contains instructions on how to run pretraining directly from raw data, followed by fine tuning and evaluation on the GLUE dataset.
+This example demonstrates how to train a Bidirectional Encoder Representations from Transformers (BERT) model end-to-end using the KerasNLP library.
+This README contains instructions on how to run pretraining directly from raw data, followed by finetuning and evaluation on the GLUE dataset.

 ## Quickly test out the code

-To exercise the code in this directory by training a tiny BERT model, you can run the following commands from the base of the repository.
+To exercise the code in this directory by training a tiny BERT model, you can run the following commands from the base directory of the repository.
 This can be useful to validate any code changes, but note that a useful BERT model would need to be trained for much longer on a much larger dataset.